Warrant (American band): Changing times (1994–1999)

-The 1990s were characterized by frequent changes to the band's line-up.
+The 1990s were characterized by frequent changes to the band's lineup.
 Following their Dog Eat Dog world tour Lane temporarily left the band to start a solo career and the band was then dropped by Columbia, following the arrival of grunge and the death of Warrant's long-time manager Tom Hulett.
 In September 1993, Lane returned to the band and a short U.S. club tour commenced.
 In May 1994, guitarist Allen left Warrant and was followed by drummer Sweet in the following month.
 In November 1994, former Kingdom Come member, Rick Steier replaced Allen on guitar and fellow Kingdom Come alumnus James Kottak replaced Sweet on drums.
 Shortly thereafter, a new record deal was signed with Tom Lipsky of CMC Records in September 1994.
 A Japanese deal was signed with Pony Canyon Records at the same time.

 The band's fourth album Ultraphobic was released in March 1995 and, although critically acclaimed, was not as successful as its predecessors.
 The new album (produced by a returning Beau Hill) saw Warrant acknowledging the grunge phenomenon with a record that openly admitted to a Seattle influence, although was still a natural progression from the hard edged Dog Eat Dog.
 The album featured the singles "Family Picnic", "Followed" and the ballad "Stronger Now" and the band went on tour again, touring America, Japan and Europe.

 Drummer Kottak left the band in March 1996 and was replaced by Bobby Borg, formerly of Beggars & Thieves.
 The Best Of Warrant was the band's first compilation album released in 1996 which was good timing and sold well, featuring all of the hits from previous albums.

 Adopting the official handle of WARRANT 96 (in order to signify the group's new musical direction), the group came up with their fifth studio album, the grunge infested Belly to Belly in October 1996.
 The record dispensed with the melodic rock niceties of previous works.
 The record was described by guitarist Steier as a "concept album" that follows a rags-to-riches-to-rags storyline concerning fame, fortune and the examination of one's value system once the spotlight fades.

 Warrant released their first live compilation Warrant Live 86-97 in July 1997.
 It was recorded live at Harpos Concert Theatre, Detroit, Michigan on November 22, 1996.
 Warrant toured in 1997 opening for Alice Cooper in America alongside label mates Dokken and Slaughter.
 In October 1997, drummer Borg left the band to pursue a career as an author of several books including The Musicians Handbook, and was briefly replaced by touring drummer Vikki Foxx.
 The band was featured on the Rock Never Stops Tour in 1998.
 In 1999 Warrant released Greatest & Latest album featuring new re-recorded versions of some their classic songs and three new tracks.